 Garmin inReach Explorer+

 The Garmin inReach Explorer+ is a standout, multifunctional device that keeps you reliably connected, even deep into the backcountry.
-With GPS navigation, SOS features, and satellite text messaging, the inReach Explorer+ is a standout as a highly capable device.
-We used it for a wide range of trips, from alpine climbing in Alaska to trekking in the Patagonian backcountry.
+With GPS navigation, SOS features, and satellite text messaging, the inReach Explorer+ stands out as a highly capable device.
+We used it for many trips, from alpine climbing in Alaska to trekking in the Patagonian backcountry.
 Although it is primarily a messaging and SOS device, you can also use the inReach Explorer+ as a handheld GPS.
 It's easy to share your tracks and location via text messaging and social media.
-In addition to downloadable maps, the ability to preload waypoints and routes is helpful for planning long trips over complex terrain.
+In addition to downloadable maps, the ability to preload waypoints and routes helps plan long trips over complex terrain.